isaacs/rimraf/README.md

   linear backoff.
 Default `100`.
 - `signal` Pass in an AbortSignal to cancel the directory removal.
 This is useful when removing large folder structures, if you'd like to limit the amount of time spent.

   Using a `signal` option prevents the use of Node's built-in `fs.rm` because that implementation does not support abort signals.

+- `filter` Method that receives a path string as an argument, and returns a boolean indicating whether that path should be deleted.

+  If a filter method is provided, it _must_ return a truthy value, or nothing will be removed.
+Filtering out a directory will still allow its children to be removed, unless they are also filtered out, but any parents of a filtered entry will not be removed.

+  Using a filter method prevents the use of Node's built-in `fs.rm` because that implementation does not support filtering.

 Any other options are provided to the native Node.js `fs.rm` implementation when that is used.